Koe-Nocturne/Redux-Microblog/README.md

 - [ ] Incorperate SASS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to start the project

 To get the project running in development mode you will need to start up the back end then start up the front end.
-You will need two terminal tabs
+You will need two terminal tabs.

 ### Start the back end